 User Reviews for Botox to treat Urinary Incontinence

-Botox has an average rating of 4.8 out of 10 from a total of 16 ratings for the treatment of Urinary Incontinence.
-38% of users who reviewed this medication reported a positive effect, while 56% reported a negative effect.
+Botox has an average rating of 4.4 out of 10 from a total of 19 reviews for the treatment of Urinary Incontinence.
+32% of reviewers reported a positive experience, while 63% reported a negative experience.

 "I just recently went through the Botox procedure for Over Active Bladder.
 This has been wonderful for me!
 I no longer need to worry about accidents.
 The procedure was done as an outpatient.
 I encourage anyone who is experiencing OAB to seek help."